Eternalstar69/saucedemo-playwright-tests/README.md

 npx playwright show-report
 ```

-Test Scenarios
+## Test Scenarios
-Login Test
+  1.Login Test

-1. Verify successful login with valid credentials.
+  - Verify successful login with valid credentials.

-2. Verify error message is displayed with invalid credentials.
+  - Verify error message is displayed with invalid credentials.

-End-to-End Purchase Test
+  2.End-to-End Purchase Test

-1. Login with valid credentials.
+  - Login with valid credentials.

-2. Add a product to the cart.
+  - Add a product to the cart.

-3. Complete the checkout process.
+  - Complete the checkout process.

-4. Verify the "Thank you for your order!" message is displayed on the confirmation page.
+  - Verify the "Thank you for your order!" message is displayed on the confirmation page.

+---

 Design Decisions
+---
 => Page Object Model (POM)
 All page elements and actions are separated into individual classes under the pages/ directory.
 This improves code readability, maintainability, and makes it easier to scale the test framework.

-=>Test Configuration
+Test Configuration
+---

-Configured testDir and testMatch in playwright.config.ts to locate test files with .test.ts and .spec.ts extensions.
+=> Configured testDir and testMatch in playwright.config.ts to locate test files with .test.ts and .spec.ts extensions.

-Enabled parallel execution (fullyParallel: true) to reduce test execution time.
+=> Enabled parallel execution (fullyParallel: true) to reduce test execution time.

-Configured html reporter for clean and visual test result reporting.
+=> Configured html reporter for clean and visual test result reporting.

-=>Test Structure
+Test Structure
+---

-All test scenarios are organized inside the tests/ directory.
+=> All test scenarios are organized inside the tests/ directory.

-Clear separation between test logic and page element locators/actions via the POM structure.
+=> Clear separation between test logic and page element locators/actions via the POM structure.

 Dependencies
 ---